MutedBean47/AwardSeason_Privacy/privacy_policy.md

 ## Overview

-AwardSeason is a personal Oscar-history tracking app.
+AwardSeason is a personal, independently developed Oscar-history tracking app.
 It is designed to work entirely on your device, with no user accounts and no data collection by the developer.

+AwardSeason is not affiliated with, endorsed by, or sponsored by the Academy of Motion Picture Arts and Sciences (AMPAS).
+"Oscar," "Academy Award," and related marks are trademarks of AMPAS.
+All ceremony, nomination, and award data referenced in this app reflects publicly available historical information about the Academy Awards.

 ## Data We Collect